mrkkrp/markkarpov.com/tutorial/th.md

   lift :: t -> Q Exp
 ```

-`lift` takes a value and returns an expression that re-constructs it.
-We
+`lift` takes a value and returns an expression that reconstructs it.
+We could
-could define some instances like so:
+define some instances like so:

 ```haskell
 instance Lift Integer where